 I talked about how mixed-race marriages used to be rare and frowned upon.
 That Singapore now has a great mix of people of different races and nationalities, with much less resistance to anyone befriending or marrying someone outside of their group.

 My son nodded as he ate and listened.
 The significance of what I had shared with him yet to sink in.

 While we were having lunch in the comfort of our home, over 20,000 migrant workers were being quarantined due to the rapid spreading of Covid-19 infections.

 Every day, there were reports of hundreds of migrant workers falling victim to the virus.

 The situation shone a spotlight on the workers’ plight of having to deal with cramped and poorly managed living conditions.
 It was impossible for the practice of social distancing in such cramped lodging, so the government had to house them in unused spaces like event halls, floating “hotels” and even a cruise ship.

 While I was heartened by the actions of many Singaporeans who came together to provide help and support to the migrant workers in need, I was appalled at the extent of resentment, and lack of empathy that I witnessed by the people around me and online.

 There was a tremendous sense of ‘othering.’
 It felt as if this crisis that was occurring in our backyard was happening in another country altogether.

 The Death of George Floyd

-Last week, news came from America that struck a nerve with people across the world.
+In May 2020, news came from America that struck a nerve with people across the world.